Colonial ghosts haunt Belgium as Africa museum eyes change

 The statue and some of the exhibits inside anger many visitors for the way they portray African people and Belgium's brutal colonial past.

 Now Belgium wants to change that, at least a little.
-It is spending 66 million euro ($90 million) to modernize the museum, set in rolling gardens outside Brussels, and put a new face on the colonial experience.
+It is spending 66 million euro to modernise the museum, set in rolling gardens outside Brussels, and put a new face on the colonial experience.

 But the golden missionary will stay, as will many other symbols of local 'savages', including a statue of the 'leopard man', a native wearing a mask poised to attack his sleeping victim.
 The decisions about what to keep raise questions about the extent to which Belgium is facing up to its past even now, more than five decades since Congo won its independence.